 Hardy, Mr Hardy’s brother.
 He said Mr Hardy was dead.
 He’d died the previous

 Monday in Warwick hospital.

 I cried for a little while then called him back.
 He lifted my spirits when he said “David always spoke very highly of you, well apart from your punctuation!”

 We had a chat and remembered his brother as a wonderful man and an inspirational teacher.
 Mike said to me:

 “He kept a journal most of his life.
 His last entry was just before he died.
 It simply said ‘I’m finished.
 Love to all.
-Forgive me'.”
+Forgive me and goodbye'.”